Unity-Technologies/ml-agents/docs/Agents-Editor-Interface.md

 * `Action Space Type` - Corresponds to whether action vector contains a single integer (Discrete) or a series of real-valued floats (Continuous).
 * `Type of Brain` - Describes how the Brain will decide actions.
     * `External` - Actions are decided using Python API.
-    * `Internal` - Actions are decided using internal TensorflowSharp model.
+    * `Internal` - Actions are decided using internal TensorFlowSharp model.
     * `Player` - Actions are decided using Player input mappings.
     * `Heuristic` - Actions are decided using custom `Decision` script, which should be attached to the Brain game object.